Serotonin333/indigo_dao/IPR_proposal/ipr.md

 # Proposal to Enact an Indigo Peg Reserve

-This purpose of this discussion is to examine the interest and feasibility of using CDP interest to fund an Indigo Peg Reserve (IPR).
-The IPR would be a reserve of funds that could be used to exchange on the market in a fashion that helps to maintain iAsset peg.
+This proposal is to restructure the Indigo Protocol's interest from collateralized debt positions (CDPs) to fund and enact an Indigo Peg Reserve (IPR).
+The IPR is a reserve of funds that market participants can interact with via the Indigo Protocol app for the exchange of assets in a fashion that helps to maintain iAsset peg.

 Funding changes include
 * 30% CDP interest payments going forward placed towards funding the IPR